DOs and DON’TS of Podcasting

 • Underestimate Your Listeners – Podcasts are heard by a very motivated, tech-savvy audience of early adopters, many of who are already participating in online conversations.

-• Be Afraid to Experiment – Just as stage productions iron out the kinks during previews, don’t be afraid to change and adapt your podcast over time.
-The rules are still emerging so don’t be afraid to let your audience help you refine your concept by soliciting feedback.
+• Be Afraid to Experiment – As stage productions iron out the kinks during previews, don’t be afraid to change and adapt your podcast over time.
+The rules are still emerging, so don’t be afraid to let your audience help you refine your concept by soliciting feedback.

 White Papers